 - State why you couldn’t deliver on their complaint in a general manner.
 Something like: ‘Unfortunately, in your specific case the law didn’t support your proposed argument or strategy, we had to pursue the best course of action to get you the best result possible’.

 - Stick to the information presented in their review.
 This goes back to the language of “proportionate and retrained” in LACBA 525.

 - Hail Mary.
 Reiterate your request for them to delete the review, and why they should.
 Who knows, maybe they will… it certainly doesn’t hurt.

-- Remember, at this point you’re no longer trying to save a disgruntled client; you’re now marketing to potential clients reading your response.
+- Remember, at this point you’re no longer trying to change the mind a disgruntled former client; you’re now marketing to NEW potential clients who are reading your response (and they do).